yangeorget/clpFD/README.md

 clpFD
 =====

-A clp system in Prolog
+A clp system in Prolog developed during a constraint programming course at Ecole Polytechnique.